LAST EDITED: 26th February 2021

 The application for the certificate can be completed online HERE together with payment of the fee:

 N.B.
-Online applications will require that you have a ‘Digital Signature’ installed on your computer or device.
+Online applications will require that you have a ‘Digital Signature’ installed on your computer or device, or be registered for the CL@VE online system.
 Information and instructions on obtaining a Digital Certificate in Spain can be found HERE:

 2) IN PERSON – Applying for your own Certificate by Appointment